AVSystem/scala-commons/docs/Components.md

 # Components and Dependency Injection Library

-`commons-core` module of AVSystem commons library contains a mimimallistic framework for initialization of application components ("beans") and dependency injection.
+`commons-core` module of AVSystem commons library contains a minimalistic framework for initialization of application components ("beans") and dependency injection.
 This framework can be summarized as "lazy vals on steroids" and features:

 * defining application components in plain Scala (e.g. constructor invocations)